charlynebuerki/data-visualization-project-2021-cam/README.md

 > - Why is your approach original?
 > - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).
 > - In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.

+The Inside Airbnb platform aims to provide information regarding the effects of Airbnb listings and their effects on the economies of the housing and renting markets.
+The platform allows data visualization on the form of a map, given the different areas selected.
+We employ their data using an original approach as follows: we focus on 3 specific areas in Switzerland, selecting certain pertinent listings to reflect the local economy.
+We further aim to provide recommendations to both local tourists and listings owners in order to simultaneously (1) provide personalized recommandations regarding their expectation and (2) boost their visibility and learn from their clients' expectations to overcome the COVID aftermath.

+**COMPLETER** -- sources of inspiration

 ## Milestone 2 (7th May, 5pm)